How Can We be Confident that Our Planning Will be Successful?

 Even in the presence of a structured strategic planning process, it is quite possible to formulate unsound, inappropriate strategy and/or to fail at implementation.
 There are many pitfalls, such as lack of commitment and involvement; inadequate process understanding; lack of conceptual focus; complexity; getting off base; inadequate analysis; rigid, mechanistic adherence to some pet theory; poorly conceived action plans; inadequate understanding of resource requirements and availability; planning not integrated into regular management process; assumption/presumption errors; inflexibility; failure to monitor progress and developments; etc.

 What is required is a sound approach, management commitment and good planning leadership.
-One of the best first steps toward acquiring these prerequisites is to attend our seminar, Simplified Strategic Planning for Small to Mid-Sized Companies.
-This seminar lays out a streamlined, yet thorough, approach to strategic planning.
-It demonstrates a variety of techniques for obtaining management commitment.
-And it details the necessary attributes of good planning leadership.
-Following the methodology presented in this seminar will save both time and money.
+One of the best first steps toward acquiring these prerequisites is to hold a one day in-house workshop on Simplified Strategic Planning.
+This workshop lays out a streamlined, yet thorough, approach to strategic planning.
+Following the methodology presented in this workshop will save both time and money.
 It will make the process easier (though not easy).
-And it will help you avoid the pitfalls.
+And it will help you avoid the many pitfalls in strategic planning.